E3SM-Project/ekea/docs/source/kernel.rst

         ****************************************************

 At the end of kernel execution, the kernel displays the summary of kernel execution.
-In this example, it shows that 40 binary data files are used to verfication and all of them are passed.
-The elapsed time statistics are shown below with average, miminum, and maximum elapsed times.
+In this example, it shows that 40 binary data files are used to verification and all of them are passed.
+The elapsed time statistics are shown below with average, minimum, and maximum elapsed times.